robinhermit/quakescope/README.md

 Verify the fingers are operating correctly by making index and thumb touch (this should change the first digit posted to "1"), and by making middle finger and thumb touch (this should result in the last posted digit to turn into "1").

+This operation also uploads the code to the Arduino for future uses, so it's only done once.

 ## Instructions - software
+QuakeScope consists of two SuperCollider files: `setup-quakescope.scd` and `control.scd`.
+The former contains the entire program, divided in 5 functional blocks:
+- `~aa = {..};` is a panic button that efficiently resets the SuperCollider environment to default settings.
+In general shouldn't be needed (see Troubleshooting).
+- `~bb = {..};` is the first block to be executed.
+It launches the GUI, initializes synths and dataset(s).
+- `~cc = {..};` is executed after selecting a valid USB port.
+It launches the main event stream task, which creates sound events in relation to each datapoint according to a scaled timeline.
+- `~dd = {..};` encodes binaural information at sensor rate (30ms), updates some GUI functions.
+- `~ee = {..};` controls the main interface actions at sensor rate (30ms)

+### Steps
 Follow these steps after having built QuakeScope hardware.
 1. download this repository and unzip it in a known folder;
 2. quit SuperCollider (or not! up to you);
-3. connect QuakeScope interface to the computer via USB and wait till it powers up;
+3. connect QuakeScope interface to the computer via USB and wait till it powers up.
+Note: you need to have already uploaded `arduino-code.ino` on the controller;
 4. open `setup-quakescope.scd` file by double clicking it: this will launch SuperCollider;
 5. make sure the post window is open, by ticking Post Window in the View > Docklets menu in SuperCollider;
 6. click anywhere below the first line (you should see a cursor blink in that spot);